 Austin Ince - Yoga Teacher

 As well as teaching classes and giving private one-to-one instruction, Austin has tutored on Yoga Alliance US certified teacher-training courses in the UK and Goa and runs his own CPD 60 hour Yin Yoga Teacher Trainings in London certified by YA US.
-Austin tutors on 200 hr and 300 hr TTC's, contributes to Yogacampus's Yin TTC and mentors on Yogarise's 200 hr TTCs
+Austin tutors on 200 hr and 300 hr TTC's, has contributed to Yogacampus's Yin TTC, and leads Yogarise's 50 hr modular yin training.

 Austin’s classes are energising and flowing, balancing a strong physical workout with a calming restorative element.
 He keeps instruction clear, interesting and light-hearted, while never losing sight of the serious benefits to his students from what he is teaching.
 He believes that to grow as a teacher it’s important to remain the eternal student.